 If there’s one thing I’ve noticed with the explosion of media resources available on autism, it’s parents often writing books profiling their own journeys handling autistic kids.
 The latest to come forward is Shonda Schilling, wife of retired MLB pitcher Curt Schilling, with her book: The Best Kind of Different.
 She details her experiences raising Grant, the only child with Asperger’s Syndrome among 4 kids.
 Shonda shared some of her obstacles in an AOL Health Q&A.

 Unlike Jenny McCarthy’s book, which documented the process that she believed “cured” her son from autism, Schilling considers those on the autism spectrum as having rewired brains.
 She also doesn’t equate Asperger’s, autism and autism spectrum disorder together.
 Parts of her story are familiar with other parents: wondering if she was a bad parent, what her son’s future would hold when she learned about the diagnosis, autism followers should get the drill by now.
 Unique to Schilling’s story was enduring her son’s uncommon behaviors often without her husband, until he officially retired from baseball in 2009.
-While most marriages end in divorce when autistic children are factored (the rate is far higher than those without autistic children, although celebrities could give families affected by autism a run ), Curt and Shonda hired a counselor to help sort out their differences.
+While most marriages end in divorce when autistic children are factored (the rate is far higher than those without autistic children, although celebrities could give families affected by autism a run :-P), Curt and Shonda hired a counselor to help sort out their differences.
 Since his retirement, Shonda says Curt has experienced her parenting struggles.